epomatti/azure-sql-security/README.md

 This database will be integrated with Entra ID.
 The logged user will be the Entra ID Administrator.

-> For Azure SQL Databases, mapping the Entra ID user to the Server is not supported, only directly to the database.
+> 💡 For Azure SQL Databases, mapping the Entra ID user to the Server is not supported, only directly to the database.
 But it is supported for Azure SQL Managed Instances.
+>
 > "Contained" database users are standalone only for the databases, but can reference External Providers such as Entra ID.

-And additional user `sqldeveloper` will be create on Entra ID.
+Terraform will have created an additional user `sqldeveloper` on Entra ID to use in this example.

 For Azure SQL Databases, we'll create a contained database user that is mapped to an Entra ID-based login: